 Fact Sheets : Sun Protection And Your Child

 - Sunscreens are designed to basically block the sun's rays.
 The "Sun Protection Factor" (SPF) is a measure of how much protection the sunscreen offers.
 For example, an SPF of 30 means that a child can stay out in the sun 30 times longer than without the sunscreen.
-The recommended SPF is 15 (at the very least) and the sunscreen should be "broad-spectrum" (protects against both UV-A and UV-B light rays) and labeled as “water resistant”.
+The recommended SPF is 30 (at the very least) and the sunscreen should be "broad-spectrum" (protects against both UV-A and UV-B light rays) and labeled as “water resistant”.

 - Sunscreens should be applied 30 minutes before sun exposure because it takes some time for them to work on the skin.
 Remember that even "waterproof" sunscreens need to be reapplied every two hours.

 - Make sure that all potentially exposed areas are covered including the nose, cheeks, tops of the ears and the shoulders.
 While putting sunscreen on the face, avoid the eyes.
 If the screen burns the eyes, try a new type or one that can be applied with a stick applicator.

 - It is important to wear close-fitting/wrap-around sunglasses with UV 400(or 100%) UV protection, any time of the day outdoors, all year round as direct sunrays to the eye may cause cataracts.

 - Never use suntan oil, as it offers no protection and causes the skin to burn quicker.
 In addition, sunscreens that contain PABA should be avoided.